massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/callout-link.md

 ### Variant options
 * With [description](./?p=molecules-callout-link-as-description) text.
 * With theme set to [white](./?p=molecules-callout-link-as-white)
-* With [details](./?p=molecules-callout-link-with-details) with the `theme` set to "white", and a string supplied to the eyebrow, details, and source properties.
+* With [details](./?p=molecules-callout-link-with-details) with the `theme` set to "white", and a string supplied to the eyebrow, details, and emphasized properties.

 ### Variables
 ~~~